Frequently Asked Questions

 I don't have an E-ZPass account.
 Will I get a ticket for crossing the bridge?

 No cash, no problem!
 All vehicles are welcomed on the new South Norfolk Jordan Bridge.
-E-ZPass offers the lowest travel fees, but vehicles without an E-ZPass or Pay by Plate account will receive a bill for travel fees approximately 14 days after crossing.
-Travel fees for Pay by Mail customers are $4.25 for passenger vehicles, and you have 30 days to remit payment for invoiced travel.
-There is no penalty for traveling without an E-ZPass or Pay by Plate account, it simply costs more to cover DMV look-up and mailing fees.
+E-ZPass offers the lowest travel fees, but vehicles without an E-ZPass account will receive a bill for travel fees approximately 30 days after crossing.
+Travel fees for Pay by Plate customers are $5.00 for passenger vehicles, and drivers have 30 days to remit payment for invoiced travel.
+There is no penalty for traveling without an E-ZPass account, it simply costs more to cover associated DMV look-up and mailing fees.

 I received an invoice in the mail.
 How do I pay it?